Medical Physiology Course Syllabus

 Test 2: 10%

 Course Tests and TBL Quizzes will be primarily in the USMLE multiple choice format.
 Individual results will be available on Canvas for formative feedback.

-If you fail a unit exam, Dr. Waite will contact you and invite you to meet to discuss your performance and to implement study strategies to avoid recurrence on a subsequent exam, including locally available assistance.
+If you fail a unit exam, Dr. Waite will contact you and invite you to discuss your performance and to implement study strategies to avoid recurrence on a subsequent exam, including locally available assistance.
 In addition, you may also want to contact your IUSM-TH mentor and the Medical Student Affairs for assistance.